We have sold out of fresh potted herbs for 2020 dispatch. Thank you so much for your custom. Check back soon for our festive gift range!

-I am going to cut straight to the chase.
-Orange Thyme smells bloody amazing.
-Some would say that it tastes even better than it smells.
-It still smells and tastes of a little citrus, like Lemon Thyme, but it is much more subtle.
-It is distinctly ‘Orangey’.
-This means that is brings a certain sweet and sour element to the flavouring it provides.
+Orange Thyme smells fantastic.
+Some would say that it tastes even better.
+It still smells and tastes of a little citrus, like Lemon Thyme, but it is much more subtle - it is distinctly ‘Orangey’.
+This means that it brings a certain sweet and sour element to the flavouring it provides.
 Chefs that we work with at BBC Good Food Show have used this variety to season poultry or to go into Thai curries.

-This variety is also worth growing for the beautiful white flowers that appear on mass in late spring.
+This variety is also worth growing for the beautiful white flowers that appear en mass in late spring.

 It is easy to grow, hardy and evergreen.
 What is not to like?